 Persistent Lateness/ Absence : When a child/ren have been identified as having persistent lateness or absence we will inform parents/carers of our concerns.
 In the first instance a letter from the Attendance Officer informing you of your child's attendance.
 We will endeavor to help support you to improve lateness or absence.
 We will then monitor, expecting to see an improvement.

 If this continues to cause concern we will then ask our EWO (Education Welfare Officer) to help support you.
 The purpose of this will be to address and resolve issues that are impacting on the child/ren's lateness/ absence.

 Our EWO (Education Welfare Office) works in school one day a week, every week.
 She monitors registers, lateness and persistent absence.
 She discusses concerns with school staff and may have telephone calls with parents.
 Sometimes she will conduct a home visit to discuss concerns.

 Holidays: You do not have the automatic right to withdraw your child from school for a family holiday.
-By law, you have to apply in advance for any absence, except by reason of sickness.
-The Department for Education (May 2013) changed the regulations concerning absence from school
+By law, you have to apply in advance for any absence, this should be done by completing the Consecutive Absence Form and agreeing to the appendix notes found on dojo.

 “Amendments to the 2006 regulations remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Headteachers should determine the number of school days a child can be away from school if the leave is granted.”